 The TSOs shall, in coordination with the competent regulatory authorities, work on the full merge of the CCRs Core and Italy North into the CCR Central Europe for all CCR-related methodologies, using a stepwise approach and taking into account potential interdependencies with existing regional implementation projects under the applicable Union law.
 To this end, the TSOs shall submit to ACER corresponding amendments of the Determination of CCRs in accordance with Article 9(13) of the CACM Regulation, for each subsequent phase of the merger.

-All TSOs shall make a proposal for an amendment of this methodology including all bidding zone borders and attributed TSOs listed in Article 11a and shown on map X included in Appendix 1 to this document into the CCR Central Europe until 12 months after 1) full transposition of the electricity integration package into national law by all Energy community Contracting Parties of the CCR ECE as required by Decision 2022/03/MC-EnC of the Ministerial Council of the Energy Community, and 2) the full implementation of the day-ahead capacity calculation processes according to Article 20 (1) CACM by the capacity calculation regions set out in Article 7 and Article 11a and 3) the participation of the CCR ECE’s TSOs in the single day-ahead coupling as set out in Article 8 (1) CACM. .

-5. the EnC TSOs to join to become effectiveza
+All TSOs shall make a proposal for an amendment of this methodology including all bidding zone borders and attributed TSOs listed in Article 11a and shown on map 12 included in Appendix 1 to this document into the CCR Central Europe until 12 months after 1) full transposition of the electricity integration package into national law by all Energy community Contracting Parties of the CCR ECE as required by Decision 2022/03/MC-EnC of the Ministerial Council of the Energy Community, and 2) the full implementation of the day-ahead capacity calculation processes according to Article 20 (1) CACM and amended EnC CACM Regulation by the capacity calculation regions set out in Article 7 and Article 11a and 3) the participation of the CCR ECE’s TSOs in the single day-ahead coupling as set out in Article 8 (1) CACM and amended EnC CACM Regulation.
+The proposal shall contain a roadmap and an implementation plan that enables a gradual integration of all these bidding zone borders of CCR ECE jointly into the applicable tasks within the CCR Central Europe.Full transposition of the Electricity Integration Package into national law by all relevant Energy Community Contracting Parties, mentioned in Article 11, is a precondition for the amended SEE CCR, as described in Article 11., to become effective.
+Where necessary, the application of the full Terms, Conditions, and Methodologies related to the operationalisation of the amended SEE CCR, shall be implemented in a stepwise manner that takes into consideration the readiness of the EnC TSOs and does not impact the ongoing implementation processes of the EU TSOs and does not hamper the compliance with EU law obligations.

 Article 14 Language

 The reference language for this document shall be English.
 For the avoidance of doubt, where TSOs need to translate this document into their national language(s), in the event of inconsistencies between the English version published by all TSOs in accordance with Article 9(14) of the CACM Regulation and any version in another language, the relevant TSOs shall, in accordance with national legislation, provide the relevant national regulatory authorities with translation of this document.